jlev/arrival-time/README.md

 Terms of Service
 ----------------
 511 provides this data [AS IS](http://511.org/developer-resources_api-terms_rtt.asp) and makes no warranty as to its accuracy, completeness, reliability, timeliness, or usefulness.
-Code released under the [MIT License](https://github.com/jlev/arrival-time/raw/master/LICENSE).
+Code released under the [GPLv3](https://github.com/jlev/arrival-time/raw/master/LICENSE).